scanse/sweep-sdk/libsweep/doc/serial_protocol_spec.md

    - **Sync bit**: least significant bit (LSB) which carries the sync value.
 A value of `1` indicates that this Data Block is the first acquired sensor reading since the sensor passed the 0 degree mark.
 Value of `0` indicates all other measurement packets.
     - **Error bits**: 7 most significant bits (e0-6) are reserved for error encoding.
 The bit `e0` indicates a communication error with the LiDAR module with the value `1`.
 Bits `e1:6` are reserved for future use.

 - **Azimuth**: Angle that ranging was recorded at (in degrees).
-Azimuth is a float value, transmitted as a 16 bit int.
-This needs to be converted from 16bit int to float.
+Azimuth is transmitted as a 16 bit fixed point value with a scaling factor of 16 (4bit after radix).
+Note: the lower order byte is received first, higher order byte is received second.
 Use instructions in the Appendix.
-Note: the lower order byte is received first, higher order byte is received second.
 - **Distance**: Distance of range measurement (in cm).
 Distance is a 16 bit integer value.
 Note: the lower order byte is received first, higher order byte is received second.
 Use instructions in the Appendix.
 - **Signal strength** : Signal strength of current ranging measurement.
 Larger is better.
 8-bit unsigned int, range: 0-255
 - **Checksum**: Calculated by adding the 6 bytes of data then dividing by 255 and keeping the remainder.
 (Sum of bytes 0-5) % 255 ...
 Use the instructions in the Appendix.